10 Things to Know About Stairs and Stair Railing Systems that Save You Time and Money

 5. Stair Railing Finishes

-Stair railing options for finishes include powder coat, mirror, brushed, and stained, to name a few.
+Stair railing options for finishes include powder coat, brushed, and stained, to name a few.

 Powder Coat Finish